 (a) it is entered into with a person who holds, or is eligible in terms of clause 3 to hold, a licence of the same kind;

-(b) it has been approved by the Commission; and
+(b) it has been approved by the Minister; and

 (c) the licence is endorsed in accordance with clause 36(d).

-(4) Subject to clauses (2) and (3)(a), the grant or undertaking to grant approval under clause (3)(b) is at the discretion of the Commission.
+(4) Subject to clauses (2) and (3)(a), the grant or undertaking to grant approval under clause (3)(b) is at the discretion of the Minister.

-(5) In exercising that discretion, the Commission is to have regard to all matters it considers relevant, including those set out in clause (7)(2).
+(5) In exercising that discretion, the Minister is to have regard to all matters the Minister considers relevant, including those set out in clause 7(2).

-(6) If the Commission would approve an agreement referred to in subclause (1) but for the fact that the third party is not a person who is eligible in terms of clause 3 to hold such a licence, the Commission may undertake to approve the agreement if the third party becomes a person who is eligible to hold the licence within the period of time specified in the undertaking.
+(6) If the Minister would approve an agreement referred to in subclause (1) but for the fact that the third party is not a person who is eligible in terms of clause 3 to hold such a licence, the Minister may undertake to approve the agreement if the third party becomes a person who is eligible to hold the licence within the period of time specified in the undertaking.

-(7) Without limiting subclause (4), the Commission may refuse to approve an agreement, or to undertake to approve an agreement, if the third party is a person who has committed an offence against this Act.
+(7) Without limiting subclause (4), the Minister may refuse to approve an agreement, or to undertake to approve an agreement, if the third party is a person who has committed an offence against this Act.

 [Clause 30 inserted by No. 49 of 2000 s.
-52.]
+52; amended by No. 38 of 2007 s.
+94, 101(2) and (3).]

-31. Approval of Commission required
+31. Approval of Minister required

-(1) A transfer of a licence or a water entitlement cannot be made without the approval of the Commission.
+(1) A transfer of a licence or a water entitlement cannot be made without the approval of the Minister.

-(2) The Commission must refuse to approve the transfer of a licence to a person who is not eligible under clause 3 to hold the licence.
+(2) The Minister must refuse to approve the transfer of a licence to a person who is not eligible under clause 3 to hold the licence.

-(3) If the Commission would approve the transfer of a licence to a person but for the fact that the person is not a person who is eligible in terms of clause 3 to hold the licence, the Commission may undertake to approve the transfer of the licence to the person if the person becomes eligible to hold the licence within the period of time specified in the undertaking.
+(3) If the Minister would approve the transfer of a licence to a person but for the fact that the person is not a person who is eligible in terms of clause 3 to hold the licence, the Minister may undertake to approve the transfer of the licence to the person if the person becomes eligible to hold the licence within the period of time specified in the undertaking.

-(4) Subject to subclause (2), the grant, or undertaking to grant, approval to the transfer of a licence or water entitlement or the refusal to do so is at the discretion of the Commission.
+(4) Subject to subclause (2), the grant, or undertaking to grant, approval to the transfer of a licence or water entitlement or the refusal to do so is at the discretion of the Minister.

-(5) In exercising that discretion, the Commission is to have regard to all matters that it considers relevant, including those set out in clause 7(2).
+(5) In exercising that discretion, the Minister is to have regard to all matters that the Minister considers relevant, including those set out in clause 7(2).

-(6) Without limiting subclause (4), the Commission may refuse to approve the transfer of a water licence or a water entitlement, or to undertake to approve any such transfer, to a person who has committed an offence against this Act.
+(6) Without limiting subclause (4), the Minister may refuse to approve the transfer of a water licence or a water entitlement, or to undertake to approve any such transfer, to a person who has committed an offence against this Act.

 [Clause 31 inserted by No. 49 of 2000 s.
-52.]
+52; amended by No. 38 of 2007 s.
+101(2) and (3).]

-32. Application for Commission’s approval
+32. Application for Minister’s approval

 (1) An application for approval of the transfer of a licence or a water entitlement or of an agreement referred to in clause 30 —

-(a) must be made in the form specified for the purpose by the Commission;
+(a) must be made in the form specified for the purpose by the Minister;

 (b) must include information that is stated in the form to be required; and